How to Advertise a Small Business Locally

 Going forward, politely ask every happy customer to leave you a Google review.
 The more real reviews you get, the better you are likely to rank.

-Create a Simple Website
+Create a Quick Website

 You do not need a perfect website.
 You just need one that exists and clearly explains what you do.